intellipeer/greency/README.md

 # Conclusion

 After creating a new repository in Github, I pushed the React code from my local machine to this new repo.
 I deployed and hosted the site on Vercel.
-If you prefer a different platform to deploy your React and Material.UI site, you can check out the [official react documentation on deployment](https://create-react-app.dev/docs/deployment) for your web application.
+If you prefer a different platform to deploy your React and Material-UI web app, you can check out the [official react documentation on deployment](https://create-react-app.dev/docs/deployment) for your web application.

 To see the demo, [click here](https://greency.vercel.app/).